IEEE 802.1aq: Shortest Path Bridging-MAC

-SPBM reuses the PBB data plane which does not require that the Backbone Core Bridges (BCB) learn encapsulated client addresses.
+Shortest Path Bridging-MAC (SPBM) reuses the PBB data plane which does not require that the Backbone Core Bridges (BCB) learn encapsulated client addresses.
 At the edge of the network the C-MAC (client) addresses are learned.
-SPBM is very similar to PLSB (Provider Link State Bridging) using the same data and control planes but the format and contents of the control messages in PLSB are not compatible.
+SPBM is very similar to Provider Link State Bridging (PLSB) using the same data and control planes but the format and contents of the control messages in PLSB are not compatible.

-Individual MAC frames (unicast traffic) from an Ethernet attached device that are received at the SPBM edge are encapsulated in a PBB (mac-in-mac) IEEE 802.1ah header and then traverse the IEEE 802.1aq network unchanged until they are stripped of the encapsulation as they egress back to the non-participating attached network at the far side of the participating network.
+Individual MAC frames of unicast traffic from an Ethernet-attached device that are received at the SPBM edge are encapsulated in a PBB IEEE 802.1ah header and then traverse the IEEE 802.1aq network unchanged until they are stripped of the encapsulation as they egress back to the non-participating attached network at the far side of the participating network.

 Ethernet destination addresses (from UNI port attached devices) perform learning over the logical LAN and are forwarded to the appropriate participating B-MAC address to reach the far end Ethernet destination.
-In this manner Ethernet MAC addresses are never looked up in the core of an IEEE 802.1aq network.
+In this manner, Ethernet MAC addresses are never looked up in the core of an IEEE 802.1aq network.
 When comparing SPBM to PBB, the behavior is almost identical to a PBB IEEE 802.1ah network.
 PBB does not specify how B-MAC addresses are learned and PBB may use a spanning tree to control the B-VLAN.
 In SPBM the main difference is that B-MAC address are distributed or computed in the control plane, eliminating the B-MAC learning in PBB.
-Also SPBM ensures that the route followed is shortest path tree.
+Also SPBM ensures that the route followed is the shortest path tree.

 The forward and reverse paths used for unicast and multicast traffic in an IEEE 802.1aq network are symmetric.
-This symmetry permits the normal Ethernet Continuity Fault Messages (CFM) IEEE 802.1ag to operate unchanged for SPBV and SPBM and has desirable properties with respect to time distribution protocols such as Precision Time Protocol (PTP Version 2).
-Also existing Ethernet loop prevention is augmented by loop mitigation to provide fast data plane convergence.
+This symmetry permits IEEE 802.1ag Continuity Fault Management (CFM) to operate unchanged for SPBV and SPBM and has desirable properties with respect to time distribution protocols such as Precision Time Protocol.